Do you own or rent your home? If you answered rent, you’re part of a growing segment of the Canadian population.

 How long will you need your policy?
 The term of the policy is also something you will want to consider when buying tenant insurance.

 Do the benefits of tenant insurance justify its cost?
-Since this type of policy is not required, some renters might be willing to take the risk rather than paying into an insurance policy.
-This is something you’ll have to weigh for yourself.
+Since this type of policy is not required, some renters might be willing to take the risk rather than pay into an insurance policy.

 The following are the steps you will need to take to file a claim under your tenant insurance policy:

 The first thing you might want to do is inform your landlord about what happened to your home or your belongings.
 This is especially important if the damage was to the home itself.
 In this case, your landlord might be liable for making certain repairs and may want to inform their own insurance provider if the damage is significant.